How to Speak Portuguese in 4 Simple Steps

 You’ll find a trove of reading materials online: books, magazines, even audiobooks if that’s your thing!
 At the end of the day, your literary choice will depend entirely on your learning level and interests.

 Beginners might benefit from investing in an easy-to-read bilingual book.
 These will help you engage with stories in different ways and allow you to double-check whether you’ve understood everything that’s on the page.
-Language Lizard is a good place to find a variety of English-Portuguese children’s books that all readers, young and old, can enjoy.
+Language Lizard or Books by the Bushel are good places to find a variety of English-Portuguese children’s books that all readers, young and old, can enjoy.

 As you get more advanced, you can try looking at news and current affairs.
 Articles are written in an accessible, clear-cut manner that intermediate-level learners should be able to follow.
 If you need to ease your way into them, focus on international news articles first.
 Checking whether you understood what was reported is as simple as searching the same news item in an English language media site.